eatmap/movielist-report/index.md

 Some parts of the product that were not tested are as follows:
 - **Movies Search and Details API**

-   These APIs use `The Movie DB API` and we assume he results retrieved from `The Movie DB API` are valid given different search filters and movie id.
-We simply do not have the resources to ensure the results returned by the API are correct.
+   These APIs use [The Movie DB API](https://developers.themoviedb.org/) and we assume the results retrieved from the 3rd party API are always valid.
+We do not have the resources to ensure the results returned by the API are correct.
 Hence, we simply assume that they always return the correct result.